undp/ssc/docs/manage.md

 (It's also possible to create a new project directly in Prose, but it's recommended to use the link above - this creates a unique ID for the project, and ensures there's no conflict with existing project IDs.)

 All approaches create only the empty project file and a proper filename.
-All the relevant information needs to be copied across by the user, in the same way as if the record was being [edited](#editing-an-ssc-project).
+You'll start with a box asking if you want to create a new file - you do, so click `Create it`!
+All the relevant information can now be copied across by the user, in the same way as if the record was being [edited](#editing-an-ssc-project).